-A man accused of pointing a green laser at a Westchester County police helicopter during a Fourth of July celebration in Valhalla now faces federal criminal charges.
+Federal officials have opted to defer prosecution in a court case against a man accused of pointing a green laser at a Westchester County police helicopter during a Fourth of July celebration in Valhalla last year.

-The FBI said Philip Avery Putter twice pointed a powerful green laser at the Westchester County police helicopter, temporarily blinding the pilot and co-pilot as they operated the aircraft above a crowd of about 10,000 people.
+Putter had been accused of twice pointing a powerful green laser at the police helicopter, temporarily blinding the pilot and co-pilot as they operated the aircraft above a crowd of about 10,000 people.

 The pilots radioed police on the ground, who found Putter with the laser, prosecutors said.
 Putter allegedly asked a police sergeant on the scene if he could have his laser back because it’s “expensive.”